-Rachael is a communications, outreach and political operations professional with a passion for new people and places.
-Her travel style is focused on local specialties rather than touristy attractions, and always incorporates an element of adventure.
+Rachael is a communications and government relations professional with a passion for new people and places.
+Her travel style is focused on local specialties and always incorporates an element of adventure.

 “The things that we’re afraid of are going to show us what we’re made of in the end” – Collective Soul